svetlanapelevina/sf-account-lead-mapping/README.md

 ### Flow

 To implement object mapping, a record-triggered flow was added.
-It contains 3 elements:
+A record-triggered flow has a default context as 'without sharing' ([doc](https://help.salesforce.com/s/articleView?id=sf.flow_distribute_context.htm&type=5)).
+This means that regardless of whether the OWD rules for Account object is private it will find the account.
+The flow contains 3 elements:
 - The Get Records element that finds an account with WebsiteDomain__c equals to the Lead's Email domain.
 The Lead's Email domain is the flow variable that has the same formula as EmailDomain__c.
 EmailDomain__c formula will be not calculated in this flow since the record has not yet been saved in the database.